BrightLocal/C-Sharp-Api-Wrapper/README.md

     var locationService = new LocationService();

-    BrightLocalLocation newLocation = locationService.Create(myLocation);
+    var BrightLocalSuccess = locationService.Create(myLocation);
 ```

-The returned BrightLocalClient entity above will have a location-id.
+The returned BrightLocalSuccess entity above will have a location-id.
 You will want to persist this for later.
 When you create a report you will be able to assign it
 to a location id (or not).

 ### Updating a location